 Consistent Application Wins

-In 1999 I was working a contract for a local automotive engineering company here in Telford and we were rolling out a new NT server rack and Windows NT desktop replacements to a user base of around a 200 workforce.
+In 1999 I was working a contract for a local automotive engineering company here in Telford, and we were rolling out a new NT server rack and Windows NT desktop replacements to a user base of around a 200 workforce.

 I did quite a few years in IT contracting around this period and as well as the money being good the work was varied and interesting which made it a fun time to go to work.

-Part of my brief in the two man team was to setup a Proxy server.
-This would be the cache between the ISP and the 200 users to try and limit the bandwidth usage which at the time was pretty expensive and any savings we could make in that department were most welcome.
+Part of my brief in the two-man team was to setup a Proxy server.
+This would be the cache between the ISP and the 200 users to try and limit the bandwidth usage which at the time was pretty expensive, and any savings we could make in that department were most welcome.

 It was at this point that the scales fell from my eyes.

-A pretty weird saying huh?
+A kind of weird saying huh?

-Actually I got that one from a line in the Sopranos where Artie Bucco is lying up in hospital after having his restaurant blown up – it means to be able to see clearly what perhaps you should have been aware of earlier.
+I got that one from a line in the Sopranos where Artie Bucco is lying up in hospital after having his restaurant blown up – it means to be able to see clearly what perhaps you should have been aware of earlier.

 In this case being able to view the Internet through the new proxy server opened up my eyes to a whole new world of possibilities.

-That was when I registered my first domain and I started some simple attempts at affiliate marketing having a few successes here and there but nothing to write home about.
+That was when I registered my first domain, and I started some simple attempts at affiliate marketing having a few successes here and there but nothing to write home about.

-Having both is even better but to get your new website start up running you need consistent application over a six month period to make the break through.
+Having both is even better but to get your new website start-up running, you need consistent application over a six month period to make the break through.

 Out of 100 new start-ups – especially those with limited funding I would estimate that 80 of them don’t make it to the magic six month mark.
 People give up because they don’t see immediate results – or any results, and it becomes too disheartening to continue.

 What the experienced internet marketer knows is that it takes at least six months of consistent effort to begin to gain traction with search engines.
-If you make it to the six month mark then the chances are you’ll have a good shot at building something that will last.
+If you make it to the six-month mark, then the chances are you’ll have a good shot at building something that will last.

 Why This Is A Good Thing